-The Board, taking into account the views of the CGNC, assesses the independence of each Director annually in accordance with the guidance in the Singapore Code.
-A Director is considered independent if he has no relationship with the Group or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of his independent business judgement in the best interests of Singtel.
+The Board, taking into account the views of the CGNC, assesses the independence of each Director annually in accordance with the guidance in the 2018 Code.
+A Director is considered independent if he has no relationship with the Company, its related corporations, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of his independent business judgement in the best interests of Singtel.

-The Board takes into account the existence of relationships or circumstances, including those identified by the Singapore Code, that are relevant in its determination as to whether a Director is independent.
-Such relationships or circumstances include the employment of a Director by the Company or any of its related corporations during the financial year in question or in any of the previous three financial years; the acceptance by a Director of any significant compensation from the Company or any of its related corporations for the provision of services during the financial year in question or the previous financial year, other than compensation for board service; and a Director being related to any organisation to which the Company or any of its subsidiaries made, or from which the Company or any of its subsidiaries received, significant payments or material services during the financial year in question or the previous financial year.
+The Board takes into account the existence of relationships or circumstances, including those identified by the listing rules of the Singapore Stock Exchange and related Practice Guidance, that are relevant in its determination as to whether a Director is independent.
+Such relationships or circumstances include the employment of a Director by the Company or any of its related corporations during the financial year in question or in any of the previous three financial years; a Director being on the Board for an aggregate period of more than nine years; a Director providing to or receiving from the Company or any of its subsidiaries significant payments or material services during the financial year in question or the previous financial year, other than compensation for board service; and a Director being related to any organisation to which the Company or any of its subsidiaries made, or from which the Company or any of its subsidiaries received, significant payments or material services during the financial year in question or the previous financial year.

-The CGNC and the Board have assessed the independence of each of the Directors in 2018.
+The CGNC and the Board have assessed the independence of each of the Directors in 2019.
 A summary of the outcome of that assessment is set out below.

-Based on the declarations of independence provided by the Directors and taking into account the guidance in the Singapore Code, the Board has determined that Ms Chua Sock Koong, Singtel's Group CEO, Mr Simon Israel, Chairman of the Singtel Board, and Mr Peter Ong are the only non-independent Directors.
+Based on the declarations of independence provided by the Directors and taking into account the guidance in the 2018 Code, the Board has determined that Ms Chua Sock Koong, Singtel's Group CEO and Mr Simon Israel, Chairman of the Singtel Board, are the only nonindependent Directors.
 All other members of the Board are considered to be independent Directors.
 In line with the Board's Code of Conduct and Ethics, each member of the CGNC and the Board recused himself or herself from the CGNC's and the Board's deliberations respectively on his or her own independence.

 Mr Simon Israel is considered non-independent as he had previously been deemed non-independent by virtue of his previous roles as a non-executive director, and subsequently executive director, of Temasek Holdings (Private) Limited (Temasek).
 He stepped down from Temasek in June 2011.
-Temasek has an interest of approximately 52% in Singtel as at 31 March 2018.
+Temasek has an interest of approximately 52% as at 31 March 2019.